longfangsong/anatole-zola/README.md

 ## Customize

-There are several points I left in the origin templates for you to customize your site.
+There are several options I left in the origin templates for you to customize your site.

 ### More style